jasmcaus/tau/README.md

 To build Muon with CMake, read through the [CMake Quickstart Guide](https://github.com/jasmcaus/Muon/blob/dev/docs/CMake-quickstart.md).

 ## Basic Concepts
-When using Muon, you begin by writing `assertions`, which are statements that check if a condition is true.
+Muon provides several variants of Assertion Macros for us - `CHECK`s which are *non-fatal* asserts, and `REQUIRE`s which are *fatal* asserts.
 The result of an assertion is either *success*, *non-fatal failure* or a *fatal failure*.
 Unless the latter takes place, the program continues normally.

 In Muon, you would normally define a ***Test Suite*** which contains multiple tests.
 These test suites should ideally reflect the structure of your tested code.